glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/07-session.md

 And voilà!
 The application is integrated with the DAB.

-But what if I want to use Azure Static Web Apps that are integrated with DAB to deploy the app?How do I do that?
+But what if I want to use Azure Static Web Apps that are integrated with DAB to deploy the app?
+How do I do that?

 We'll see that in the next session.